ekmolloy/reu2019-tutorials/1-campus-cluster/README.md

 Tutorial 1: Campus Cluster
 ==========================
 **If you are in Champaign, you should be working on this assignment as a group between 3-6pm in 3401 Siebel Center.
 Although you may work together, each of you should write and commit your own script to Github.
-Message the group slack in channel #tutorials with any questions/issues.**
+If you do not have a github account, please make one now and share your Github user name on slack in the channel #tutorials.
+Any questions/issues with the tutorial should also be posted to slack.**

 In order to complete this assignment, you will need to access the Campus Cluster remotely.
 If you are using a Windows system, you may need to download an application for this purpose.
 If you are using a Mac or Linux system, then you can remotely access the Campus Cluster; just open the terminal the [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)) application and type